Get insider access

 Shark APEX Upright

-The Shark APEX Upright and the Shark Rocket Corded are similarly performing vacuums.
+The Shark APEX Upright is a better performing vacuum than the Shark Rocket Corded.
 The APEX Upright feels slightly better built, it has a bigger dirt compartment, and it comes with a turbo brush for helping you clean fabric-covered furniture.
+It cleans a mix of surfaces in a more efficient way than the Rocket.
 On the other hand, the Rocket Corded weighs less, it's easier to maintain, and it has fewer recurring costs.
 However, its cable is a little bit shorter than the APEX Upright.

 Shark Rocket Pet Pro